jameshaydon/lawvere/README.md

 When the REPL accepts an input, it actually executes it on the unit input.
 So for example inputting `incr` (which expects an `Int`) will result in an error.

 Lawvere also has support for basic arithmetic and comparisons.
 These are operations on arrows, for example `f + g` forms the pointwise addition of arrows `f` and `g`.
-Here are some examples:

 ### Composition